inforion/kopycat/README.md

             dbg.ports.reader.connect(buses.mem)
             ```

-        - add the following line at the end of `main` function in `Starter`:
+        - add the following line at the end of the `main` function in `Starter`:
             ```kotlin
             GDBServer(23946, true, binaryProtoEnabled = false).also { it.debuggerModule(top.debugger) }
             ```